In this post, we’ll see why continuance under the Articles of Confederation (AC) was certain to destroy the Union.

 Resolution thirteen evolved and emerged as Article V, which retained the right power of the sovereign people, via their states, to amend the Constitution.
 In Resolution thirteen, a scrap of federalism lived on in a plan largely designed to exterminate it.

 At this early stage in the convention, we must understand that the states were held in such low regard, the governor of Virginia submitted a plan that stomped on states’ legislative powers, and established the national government’s authority to coerce obedience of the states.1 Over the course of summer-long debate, the nationalist and unbalanced Virginia Plan, which hindsight tells us didn’t stand a chance at ratification, would take on additional federal characteristics that not only enhanced its ratification prospects, but created a new and balanced republican form that rested on a foundation of equal representation of both the people and the states.
 Since government would act on the people, the people deserved their own institution in congress.
-As per the 15th Resolution, special conventions of the people’s delegates should ratify the Constitution.2
+Per the 15th Resolution, special conventions of the people’s delegates should ratify the Constitution.2

 Small-state delegates from Connecticut, New York, New Jersey, Delaware, and Maryland led the fight to keep the AC, to preserve a union of states possessed of equal political rights.
 These men, spooked by the Virginia Plan, were willing to grant coercive authority to the AC, which would have been unthinkable just a year before.
 And not far from their consciousness was the old-time fear that the larger states would end up devouring the small.3 They weren’t against national features in an improved government, but were determined not to surrender significant power to the large states in proportion to population or wealth.